-The conference will feature insightful presentations from, and informed debate between senior experts and government representatives on the key topics involved in the roll-out of the required infrastructure.
+The conference will feature insightful presentations from, and informed debate between, senior experts and government representatives on the key topics involved in the roll-out of EV infrastructure.
 The programme will also look at the wider implications for the interconnected transportation, infrastructure and energy industries.

 Key topics will include:

 · The OLEV Plan for High Power Charging

 · Adapting business needs under the ULEZ

 · Funding, incentives and support for EV market transition

 · Charging infrastructure – reflecting on proposals for electric vehicle chargepoint smart technology regulations.

 · What are the general opportunities and the main challenges?